 Professional Academy Referees Co-ordinator

-Dear,

 We have a 2x roles as the Professional Academy Referees Co-ordinator.
 The role is of vital importance to in the retention, growth and development of referees.
 It is therefore crucial that it should continue to be co-ordinated by someone who is determined to see it succeed.
-I am writing to you because I feel you have the necessary skills to play an essential part in the future of London FA.

-If you would like to be considered as the new Co-ordinator, please make your interest known to myself by sending a cover letter stating your experience and reasons for applying for the role (no more than 500 words), please send this to refereeing@londonfa.com – Subject ‘Professional Academy Referees Co-ordinator’
+If you would like to be considered as the new Co-ordinator, please make your interest known to the Refereeing Department by sending a cover letter stating your experience and reasons for applying for the role (no more than 500 words), please send this to refereeing@londonfa.com – Subject ‘Professional Academy Referees Co-ordinator’

-The deadline will close on 30th September 2019.
+The deadline will close on 18th October 2019.

-Please therefore ensure that we receive before that date any expression of interest that you may wish to make.
+Please ensure that your interest is expressed before the above date.

-The Co-ordinator is required to:-
+The Co-ordinator is required to: